General Assembly's Standards Boards: Developing Clear, Unbiased Standards That Define and Validate Skill Sets

 Gail was most recently vice president, worldwide digital strategy at Johnson & Johnson, a role in which she led digital transformation and was responsible for marketing capability development and acceleration, digital and social media, marketing technology and analytics, data and eCommerce.
 Prior to joining J&J, Gail was EVP, digital programming and strategy at Martha Stewart Living Omnimedia.
 She has held executive roles at InStyle.com, Time Inc. Interactive, and Zagat Survey, and was a founder and editor-in-chief of the award-winning food site Epicurious.com.

-Joy Howard joined Sonos as global chief marketing officer in the summer of 2015.
+Prior to Lyft, Joy was global CMO at Sonos, where she spent more than three years scaling their disruptive technology and leading the digital transformation of its marketing team.
 Prior to joining Sonos, she led global marketing for Patagonia, where she reinvigorated the brand, accelerated the growth of its direct business, and pioneered new forms of consumer engagement, for which she was featured in Fast Company’s 100 Most Creative People in Business.
 She joined Patagonia from NIKE, where she was the global VP of marketing for Converse All Star.
 Howard developed her marketing chops at the Coca-Cola Company, where she was based in Zurich as global marketing director for the company’s joint venture with Nestlé.
 She began her career in marketing at Johnson & Johnson Consumer Products Company.

 Prior to her career in marketing, Joy was a recording artist with Seely, the first American band signed to the ’90s Britpop powerhouse label Too Pure.
 She has an MBA from UNC-Chapel Hill and a bachelor’s degree from Agnes Scott College in Atlanta, Georgia.

-Micky Onvural is the co-president of Bonobos, the men’s eCommerce brand known for better-fitting clothes paired with exceptional customer service.
-As co-president, Onvural is responsible for evolving and innovating on the end-to-end customer experience.
-Her team is responsible for all customer-facing touchpoints including eCommerce, guide shops ,customer service, marketing, and creative.
+Micky Onvural is the CEO of Bonobos, the men’s eCommerce brand known for better-fitting clothes paired with exceptional customer service.

 Onvural graduated with a Bachelor of Arts from the University of Cambridge in the UK.
 She currently lives in Brooklyn with her husband and three children.